 - The set of matching napkins are made using the same hemming technique but with a simple ¼” double turn hem.

-To Re-imagine & Renovate your own Thanksgiving tablecloth overlay and matching napkins go to the original tutorials:
+To create your own tablecloth overlay and matching napkins go to the original tutorials for more details:

 Project Design: Alicia Thommas